 Christmas in London is a stressful time of year.
 We want to see all the Christmas lights, markets and trees, but the city is just MASSIVE (not to mention cold, and full of tourists walking at approximately 2mph, but we digress…) Of course we could travel by tube, but we’d rather not spend the majority of our sightseeing trip underground.
 So the solution is clearly to hop on a London double-decker bus for the most Christmassy bus route in town.
 Destination?
 CHRISTMAS.

-Yes, this is the perfect route for a spot of Christmas sightseeing, and it’ll only cost you the princely sum of £1.50!
+Yes, this is the perfect route for a spot of Christmas sightseeing, and it’ll cost you the princely sum of £1.65!
 The route in question is the 139, heading from Waterloo to Golders Green, and the magic begins before you even get on the bus, as you can admire the lovely Christmas tree in Waterloo station first.
 Then you’ll be taken on a journey of all the light and decorations, which will be complete in the next few weeks as December approaches.
 Ho-ho-ho!

 But now, it’s time to hop aboard – and naturally, you’ll want to bag yourself a front-row seat up on the top deck, for all the best views of the festive sights to come…

 Cruise across Waterloo Bridge, and you’ll admire the twinkling lights of the city, lit up at night like the front of a Christmas card.
 Then you’ll then get the best view of these Christmas lights as you ride along The Strand…

 If you hop off around Piccadilly Circus (you can hop back on for free within an hour of starting your journey, thanks to the Hopper Fare) a short jaunt down Piccadilly will take you to Fortnum & Mason’s giant advent calendar display later in the festive period, which we’d really love to be opening right about now.
 Anyway, back to the bus!

 After rounding Piccadilly Circus – where the giant billboards will no doubt be filled with Christmas content – it’s time for one of the capital’s true festive treats.
 Because really, what would a festive tour of London be without a journey under the heavenly Regent Street angels?